oliverjam/oliverjames-v4/content/react-testing-from-scratch.md

 Note that just like when we render into a React root, we also wrap the unmount in `act` to make sure it happens at the right time.

-Now when we run our two tests again the second one fails as it should, since the DOM now only contains the `span`:
+Now when we run our two tests again the second one fails as it should, since the DOM only contains the `span`:

 ```html
 <div><span>goodbye</span></div>